meusginting/js-bambuapi/README.md

-# js-bambuapi
+# js-Create API using node.js

-Backend Code Chalange from Bambuapi
+Backend Code Chalange

 With a data in this repo, build an API that sends 10 potential investor similar with a person described in the query parameters.